fatbigbright/StateDemo/README.md

 =========

 ## A C# demo to implement state pattern ##
+This project is edited and built under MonoDevelop 3.0.3.2 .
 ### 2012/6/28 ###
 New version, both operation and its result can confirm a specified state.